 And of course, the petty tabloid stories:

-A constant in the ongoing battle between Jolie and Pitt is the never-ending tabloid stories attacking one party at a time.
-Who knows how these stories get out (although … it’s incredibly obvious where each of the leaks are coming from), but here are a select few:
+A constant in the battle between Jolie and Pitt were the seemingly never-ending tabloid stories attacking one party at a time.
+Here are a select few:

 • “Page Six” reported on August 7 that a “source” close to Pitt slammed Jolie’s child support filing as a “publicity stunt.”